 Are you interested in learning how to sew?
-This article will teach a great method of learning to use your sewing machine by sewing paper using thread!
+This article is the third 'unit' in the learning to sew article series.
+Follow along, let's learn how to use your sewing machine together!

 Onto sewing the paper!
 Here’s what you’ll need: